swiftlang/swift-org-website/_posts/2023-08-25-whats-new-swift-debugging-5.9.md

 For more details, see the [pull request](https://github.com/apple/swift/pull/64941) that introduced this change.

-### Getting involved
+### Get involved

-If you want to learn more about Swift debugging and LLDB, provide feedback, or want to get started with improving the tooling, debug information, or the debugger itself, come join us in the [LLDB section](https://forums.swift.org/c/development/lldb/13) of the Swift development forums!
+If you want to learn more about Swift debugging and LLDB, provide feedback, or contribute to the tooling itself, join us in the [LLDB section](https://forums.swift.org/c/development/lldb/13) of the Swift development forums!